Ander weer het die proef van bespottinge en geselinge deurstaan, ook van boeie en gevangenis.

 Topics

-What does 'scourgings' mean in this verse?
+What does 'trial of cruel mockings and scourgings' mean in this context?